 Is a search box trackable?

 Yes, using Custom Events.
 You need a developer to help you with this, it is the third option of tracking mentioned in the following:

 - Custom Events for tracking specific flows: For more information, refer to the Custom Event API article from the Additional Resources section.

 Yes, radio buttons are trackable using Tag UI Elements.

 How do you tag/track a model?

-CS has a productized connector which they are using to pull PX Usage data and currently it is available at a Feature level, which CS teams usually care for.
+CS has a productized connector that they are using to pull PX Usage data and currently it is available at a Feature level.
 If they want it at a Module Level, they can aggregate it within CS using a couple of rules.
-Following would be our recommendation

 Can we get historical matches if a feature is created after a few months?

-Yes, using backfill feature.
-This will fill in all usage data from the date of PX tag installation.
+Yes, using the backfill feature.
+This feature helps you fill in all usage data from the date of the PX tag installation in your product.

 Can we delete/anonymize the user PII (Personally identifiable information) data tracked previously?